Driox/xmlrpc/README.md

 Despite that more powerful and modern rpc protocols are used nowadays, I have written this to support connection to older servers.

 # Dependencies
-This library uses [Akka HTTP](http://doc.akka.io/docs/akka-http/current/index.html) to connect to any HTTP server.
+This library uses [Play WS](https://github.com/playframework/play-ws) to connect to any HTTP server.
 It would be easy to change that if one wants to use another library like [Dispatch](https://github.com/dispatch/dispatch).
 You are free to fork this project and make the necesssary changes in _Xmlrpc.scala_, located in the main package.

 Thanks to Scalaz, it offers good feedback in case of any failure with the help of __Validation[T]__.
 Validation is _applicative_, this means that all the errors in the process of deserialization will be accumulated.